ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/cactus.md

 **How to run progressive Cactus faster?**

-This method uses persistant overlays, where you mount a writeable drive for the Container.
+This method uses persistent overlays, where you mount a writeable drive for the Container.
 If properly configured (setup overlay on the $TMPDIR), it will speed up the I/O and make it run faster.
 The downside is that the overlay can only use ext3 format which has the upper bound of 16Tb total size (roughly 25 maize genomes is the max you can run with this size).

 **See more info here:** https://sylabs.io/guides/3.5/user-guide/persistent_overlays.html